mnowotnik/obsidian-user-plugins/README.md

 Scripts can be added either by manually adding snippets or enabling each individual file in a scripts directory in a vault.
 Scripts have access to a `Plugin` object.
 Its API is declared [here](https://github.com/obsidianmd/obsidian-api/blob/master/obsidian.d.ts).

+Currently, you need to reload application (`Reload app without saving` command) for the scripts and snippets to take effect.
+This will be changed in future versions.

 #### Snippet

 A snippet is just a javascript block of code that has access to a `plugin` variable.